jfogarty/latex-nonfiction-ebook-template/README.md

-The `book.tex` will used to generate a greyscale version for printing and a color version for a distribution PDF (A PDF that looks like the print version, but has live hypelinks and images in color).
+The `book.tex` will used to generate a greyscale version for printing and a color version for a distribution PDF (A PDF that looks like the print version, but has live hyperlinks and images in color).

 `eBook.tex` is the LaTeX root file for hyperlinked formats (EPUB (for KOBO and iBooks, MOBI for Amazon's Kindle (KDP), and html websites).

 The `./tex` sub-directory contains all of your book chapters, as will as the initialization macros (./tex/zzInit.tex), your abbreviations and special terms definitions (./tex/zzAbbr.tex), your title page ((./tex/zzTitlepage.tex), and your copyright page (./tex/zzCopyright.tex).

+The `./tex/bib` sub-directory contains one or more BibTeX formatted bibliography files.
+For this Github project I've used only one, but, for a full sized book, I find its useful aggregate bibliographies by subject.
+You can have one set of bibliographies for all of your books, as only entries you actually **\cite** in your book will be generated in the bibliography and authors lists.

 The `./images` sub-directory contains all images and figures used in the book.
 You should create **_BW** greyscale versions for the print formated version or you may get a nasty surprise from your printer.
+The `makebook` script generates **_BW** image versions for any that you've forgotten, but such images often require contrast adjustment by hand before they are really right for publication.

 `eBook.cfg` is used to add metadata to the `OEBPS/Content.opf` section of your eBooks.
 You'll need to manually edit this as described in the eBook format section below.